yuanze-lin/REVIVE/README.md

 ```

 ### Test with json file
-If your prediction json is named as: "prediction.json".
+If your prediction json file is named as: "prediction.json".

 Run the following command to start evaluation with json files:
 ```